 What is a capital asset?

-It is a 'thing' that you own such as a house, shares in companies or other possessions.
+It is something that you own such as a house, shares in companies or other possessions.

 Do I pay CGT on assets I inherit?